 My Go-To Quiet Time Activities for Kids

-Need kids be quiet sometimes.
-After games before parents pick up.
-When someone's having meltdown needs space.
+Need kids to be quiet sometimes.
+After games, before parents pick up.
+When someone's having a meltdown and needs space.
 Rainy days stuck inside.

 Problem is telling kids "sit quietly" doesn't work.
-They don't know what do with themselves.
-Start poking each other making noise driving everyone crazy.
+They don't know what to do with themselves.
+Start poking each other, making noise, driving everyone crazy.

-Took forever figure out quiet activities actually keep them busy.
+Took forever to figure out quiet activities that actually keep them busy.
 Not just sitting doing nothing.
 Actually engaged but calm.

 Some work amazing.
-Others total disasters.
+Others are total disasters.
 Here's what actually works.

 Coloring But Not Regular Coloring

-Basic coloring sheets boring.
-Kids finish two minutes start acting up.
+Basic coloring sheets are boring.
+Kids finish in two minutes and start acting up.

-Now use detailed coloring pages.
+Now I use detailed coloring pages.
 Mandalas.
 Complex patterns.
-Bible scenes with lots details.
+Bible scenes with lots of details.

 Takes way longer.
-Keeps hands busy minds focused.
+Keeps hands busy and minds focused.
 Even older kids get into intricate designs.

-Emma spent twenty minutes one detailed Moses crossing Red Sea page.
-Usually can't sit still five minutes.
+Emma spent twenty minutes on one detailed Moses crossing Red Sea page.
+Usually can't sit still for five minutes.

 Dollar store has good complex coloring books.
-Way cheaper than fancy ones work just as well.
+Way cheaper than fancy ones and works just as well.

 Thought only big kids could do journals.
 Wrong.

-Little kids draw pictures prayers.
+Little kids draw pictures of prayers.
 Older kids write.
-Both works.
+Both work.

 "Draw something you're thankful for today."

-Tom's third grader writes lists things worried about.
-Helps him process stuff quiet way.
+Tom's third grader writes lists of things he's worried about.
+Helps him process stuff in a quiet way.

 Bible Story Puzzles

-Regular puzzles lose pieces get destroyed.
+Regular puzzles lose pieces and get destroyed.
 Laminated Bible story puzzles last forever.

 Print pictures from curriculum.
 Laminate them.
 Cut into pieces.
-Kids put back together while thinking about story.
+Kids put them back together while thinking about the story.

-Different sizes different ages.
+Different sizes for different ages.
 Simple four-piece for preschoolers.
 Complex ones for older kids.

-Jake loves David Goliath puzzle.
-Puts it together tells story to himself quiet voice.
+Jake loves the David and Goliath puzzle.
+Puts it together and tells the story to himself in a quiet voice.

-Make multiple copies so several kids can do same puzzle without fighting.
+Make multiple copies so several kids can do the same puzzle without fighting.

-Small boxes with different quiet activities each kid.
-Rotate them so always something new.
+Small boxes with different quiet activities for each kid.
+Rotate them so there's always something new.

-Playdough small container.
-Pipe cleaners make shapes.
-Stickers blank paper.
-Mini figures act out stories.
+Playdough in small containers.
+Pipe cleaners to make shapes.
+Stickers and blank paper.
+Mini figures to act out stories.

-Each box different.
+Each box is different.
 Kids pick what sounds good that day.

 Lisa made boxes for her classroom.
-Kids know grab one when need quiet time.
+Kids know to grab one when they need quiet time.
 No arguments about who gets what.

 Write verse on cards.
-Kids put in order.
-Or leave out words they fill in blanks.
+Kids put them in order.
+Or leave out words and they fill in the blanks.

 "Be ___ and ___ that I am God."

 Emma figured out "still" and "know" by herself.
-Felt proud remembering.
+Felt proud of remembering.

-Different levels same verse.
-Some kids just pictures.
-Others whole words.
+Different levels for the same verse.
+Some kids get just pictures.
+Others get whole words.
 Advanced kids write from memory.

 Nature Collections

 Bring natural stuff inside.
-Leaves rocks flowers shells whatever available.
+Leaves, rocks, flowers, shells—whatever's available.

 Kids sort them.
 Make patterns.
 Count them.
 Talk about how God made everything.

-Tommy arranged rocks smallest to biggest.
+Tommy arranged rocks from smallest to biggest.
 Spent fifteen minutes completely focused.

-Sarah used leaves make picture of tree.
+Sarah used leaves to make a picture of a tree.
 Combined art with nature appreciation.

 Changes with seasons.
-Always something new find outside.
+Always something new to find outside.

 Listening Activities

-"Close eyes listen.
+"Close your eyes and listen.
 What sounds do you hear?"

 Air conditioner.
 Cars outside.
 Other kids talking.
 Footsteps.